Long Bright River (TV series)

 Long Bright River is an American crime drama miniseries based on the 2020 book of the same name by Liz Moore.
-Starring Amanda Seyfried as a Philadelphia police officer, the show aired on Peacock on March 13, 2025.
+The miniseries stars Amanda Seyfried as a Philadelphia police officer.
+The miniseries also stars Nicholas Pinnock, Ashleigh Cummings, Callum Vinson, and John Doman.
+It aired on Peacock on March 13, 2025.

+For her performance, Seyfried earned a Golden Globe Award nomination for Best Actress in a Limited or Anthology Series or Television Film.

 Premise

-A patrol officer working in the struggling, high-crime neighborhood of Kensington, Philadelphia investigates the murders of three local women while seeking information about her own sister's disappearance.
+A patrol officer Mickey (Amanda Seyfried) working in Kensington, a struggling, high-crime neighborhood of Philadelphia, Pennsylvania, investigates the murders of three local women while seeking information about her own sister Kacey's (Ashleigh Cummings) disappearance.